kolabit/yolo_test/README.md

 4. The app will automatically process images with YOLO detection
 5. View original and processed images side by side
 6. Check detection results in the data table

+**Enhanced Visualization Features:**
+- **Colored Bounding Boxes**: Each object class can have a custom color
+- **Large Text Labels**: Class names and confidence scores are displayed in 2x larger text
+- **Background Labels**: Text labels have colored backgrounds for better readability
+- **Thicker Box Lines**: Bounding boxes are drawn with thicker lines (4px) for better visibility

 ### 3. View Processed Images